Ahmed-Sheriff/Udacity-Fend-Arcade-game/README.md

 1 - Run the game

-- click on the link of the game , it will take you directly to the game
+- click on the link , It will take you directly to the game

  https://ahmed-sheriff.github.io/Udacity-Fend-Arcade-game/.